ruxw/OSINT/README.md

 99) EXIT
 Select as per your needs

-Ensure Links.txt exists in the same directory as the script.
+## Ensure Links.txt exists in the same directory as the script.
 You can expand Links.txt with more platforms using the {} placeholder for usernames.
 This tool simulates password reset endpoints and public user checks — use responsibly.

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer
 This tool is for educational and ethical use only.
 Do not use it to harass, stalk, or harm others.
 Misuse of this tool is strictly your responsibility.

+---

-❤️ Credit
+## ❤️ Credit
 Made by Twistens
-Telegram: @twistens
+Telegram: @twistens | Link : t.me/Twistens

+---

 ✋ Edit Warning
 ❌ If you're selling this or editing to remove credit, you suck.

+---

 This tool is created by VOX/RUX.
 Whoever edits this or sells this file — f**k you.